 Percentage of the allowable disk space for the database currently used by the sum of data, text, and index.
-Allowable disk space for the database is calculated by taking into account the current allocated space, auto-growth settings, and available disk space.
+Allowable disk space for the database is calculated by considering the currently allocated space, auto-growth settings, and available disk space.